 Contracted providers are informed in a timely manner if delays in payment to the network management entity by the purchaser may result in delays in payment to providers.

 NA The organization is not a network management entity and is not assigned the Network Administration (NET) standards.

 NA The network management entity does not manage contracts.

-AFM 12: Fundraising

-An organization that raises funds by individual solicitation from the general public conducts fundraising activities in an ethical, fiscally-responsible manner.

-Interpretation: This section is applicable to organizations that solicit or receive money from private individuals, including but not limited to, capital campaigns and contribution plans.
-This section is not applicable to money raised from private or public grants and contracts.

-NA The organization does not raise funds through solicitations or general funding events.

-Examples: Organizations can reconcile fundraising practices with prevailing ethical practices of national bodies, such as the Association of Fundraising Professionals.